 Having done well in the calculator and Pong system markets, APF needed a system to compeat with the Atari VCS (2600).
 Like Bally and Mattel (Intellivision) they thought that a system that expanded into a full computer would be a sure winner.

-Thus the APF MP 1000 was born, and a year later the IM-1 Imagination Machine computer expansion.
+Thus the APF MP 1000 was born.
+Believed to be released around August/September 1978.
+A year later the IM-1 Imagination Machine computer expansion.

 |CPU||Motorola 6800 @ .9 Mhz|